bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 :--- | :--- |
 bc-business-period-extension | A Period extension for the business effective dates. bc-validation-status-extension | A code that represents the address validation status.
 This will be part of every Patient.address bc-death-date-extension | An extension that indicates the date of death.
-The Patient resource has a boolean flag for death, this is the date. bc-death-date-flag-business-period-extension | A Period extension for effective dates on the death date flag. bc-*-history-extension | The set of history extensions are necessary to add historical records to the Patient resource such as gender.
+The Patient resource has a boolean flag for death; this is the date. bc-death-flag-business-period-extension | A Period extension for effective dates on the death flag. bc-*-history-extension | The set of history extensions are necessary to add historical records to the Patient resource such as gender.

 ##### Codes and Value Sets